hyper2t/hyper2t.github.io/en/crd-introduction/index.md

-# Kubernetes CRD Operator Development
+# Kubernetes CRD Operator Development part1：Architecture of client-go

 This article summarizes the development of CRD Operator and the underlying architectures in Kubernetes.